 In addition to the splash pad there is a ton of play equipment all scattered around.
 Right next to the water area is a giant fish-themed Big Kahuna climber by Miracle.
 This climber has no stairs but older toddlers and big-kids should be able to handle the Honeycomb climbing wall or the bumpy slide.
 Cross the fish’s “ribs” or swing from the monkey bars underneath.
 For younger kids, there are two smaller climbers (both with stairs) and they have slides, tunnels, monkey bars, ladders, and a ground level steering wheel.

-Run past the big swings and near Lakeshore Road is a fun toddler-friendly ground level structure by Playworld with drums and bells to bang on, steering wheel, a tunnel to climb through and an activity wall that’s been broken every time we visit.
-Dorval, please fix this thing!
+Run past the big swings and near Lakeshore Road is a fun toddler-friendly ground level structure by Playworld with drums and bells to bang on, steering wheel, a tunnel to climb through and an activity wall that’s been broken for years.

-There are some spring-riders including a small horse and an ATV, baby and big swings, one adaptive swing (new in 2015), and even though everything is on sand, there is a small sand box.
+There are some spring-riders including a small horse and an ATV, baby and big swings, one adaptive swing (on sand), and even though everything is on sand, there is a small sand box.

-Under the trees is one of those annoyingly squealy Spring Ring Bouncers from Landscape Structures.
+Under the trees is one of those annoyingly squealy Spring Ring Bouncers.
 There’s no other way to describe it.
 It bounces and makes shriek-y metal noises.

 This park tends to be very, very busy and many people host birthday parties on the picnic tables in the adjoining green space.